'Spider-Man 2' catches $92 million to kick off summer movie season

 Rounding out the top five, animated sequel "Rio 2," about a family of rare Brazilian birds, collected $7.6 million to bring its box office total to $106 million.

-"The Other Woman" and "Rio 2" were released by 20th Century Fox, a unit of Twenty-First Century Fox.
+"The Other Woman" and "Rio 2" were released by 20th Century Fox, a unit of Twenty-First Century Fox (FOXA.O).

 (Reporting by Lisa Richwine and Chris Michaud; Editing by Sophie Hares)